Sinthya01/VSTS-vscode-extension/README.md

 ### Team Foundation Server
 If you are planning on using the extension with Git repositories on Team Foundation Server, you must be running Team Foundation
 Server 2015 Update 2 or later.
 Earlier versions of Team Foundation Server are not supported.

+### Clone your Git repository
+Since the extension uses the remote origin of your Git repository to determine how to connect to Team Services (or your Team Foundation Server), in most cases you will need to have a Git repository already cloned locally.
+If you intend on cloning an existing repository, do so before proceeding.
+If you do not have a Git repository cloned locally but already have a Team Services account (or a Team Foundation Server instance), you may create a local repository (via `git init`) and once you set the "origin" remote for that local repository, the extension will detect the change to the remote and attempt to contact the Team Services account (or Team Foundation Server).

 ## Installation
 First, you will need to install [Visual Studio Code](https://code.visualstudio.com/download) `1.0.0` or later.